• 0

 Lawns are very rarely made up of just one type of grass plant.
 They usually feature a mix of grass species to ensure thick, rich coverage.
 If you think of a wool weaver, they may take several different coloured strands to weave one thread, and a lawn is a bit like this.

-Some lawn seeds produce thick, rugged grass, excellent for harder-wearing utility lawns, whereas other species use thinner, more delicate grass, which is used in fine ornamental lawns.
+Some lawn seeds produce thick, rugged grass, excellent for harder-wearing utility lawns, whereas other species use thinner, more delicate grass used in fine ornamental lawns.

 As a general rule of thumb, ornamental lawns require far more maintenance than utility lawns as the seed types are less vigorous.
 Below are three common lawn seed mixes depending on the type of lawn you want to sow in your garden.